loomio/loomio-docs/en/src/user_manual/threads/navigating_threads/index.md

 ## Thread timeline

 The thread timeline is on the right of the thread, and helps you quickly access comments and polls in a thread.
-It is a visual, interactive history building with important comments, polls and thread milestones.
+It is a visual, interactive history automatically building as the thread progresses with important comments, polls and milestones.

 Comments that include a header (H2 or H3), polls and proposals are automatically pinned to the timeline.